UmeanNever/B2NER/README.md

  - 📀 Data: See below data section.

 # Release
- - **[ETA: June 30]** We plan to release our codes and models supporting the training and inference of our B2NER models.
+ - **[ETA: July 2]** We plan to release our codes and models supporting the training and inference of our B2NER models.
  - **[June 18]** We release our papar and data.
 Our B2NERD dataset is highly suitable for training out-of-domain / zero-shot NER models.

 # Data